NBIK10024U Advanced Protein Science 2 – Protein Structure Determination

 MSc Programme in Biochemistry

-The course gives an introduction to the range of methods that can be used to study protein structures at various levels of resolution.
-Most central are X-ray crystallography and NMR spectroscopy, but these can be supplemented by other biophysical techniques (Cryo electron microscopy, FRET, EPR, etc) and molecular simulations.
-The course will provide a broad background to how NMR and X-ray crystallography can be used to derive the three dimensional structures of proteins.
-Further examples, will include how other biophysical methods, sometimes integrated with computational tools, can be used to study structures when e.g. X-ray or NMR fails.
+This course in integrative structural biology will introduce the student to a range of methods that can be used, often together, to study protein structures at various levels of resolution.
+A key thread through the course is the integration of computational and experimental methods.
+On the experimental side, the greatest focus is on X-ray crystallography, NMR spectroscopy and cryo-electron microscopy, but these can be supplemented by other biophysical techniques (small-angle X-ray and neutron scattering, fluorescence methods and electron paramagnetic resonance) and molecular simulations and modelling.
+The course will provide a broad background to how NMR, cryo-EM and X-ray crystallography can be used to derive the three-dimensional structures of proteins.
+Further examples, will include how other biophysical methods, sometimes integrated with computational tools, can be used to study structures when other methods fail or when the systems are highly dynamic.
 The students will also learn how to analyse and evaluate experimentally derived protein structures.
-Finally, the course will contain an overview of how computational methods in structural biology, e.g. molecular dynamics simulations and Monte Carlo methods, can be used to study the structure and dynamics of proteins, including of intrinsically disordered proteins.
-The format for the course is a mixture of lectures, group discussions and hands-on introductions to e.g. software used in protein structure determination and molecular simulations.
-A substantial part of the reading material is expected to be primary research articles and review articles.
+Finally, the course will contain an overview of how computational methods in structural biology, e.g. molecular dynamics simulations, can be used to study the structure and dynamics of proteins, including of intrinsically disordered proteins.
+We will also discuss how homology modelling and deep-learning-based structure prediction methods can be used to predict the structures of proteins and be used together with experiments.
+The format for the course is a mixture of lectures, group discussions and journal clubs discussing examples of the how the different methods can be used.
+A substantial part of the reading material is primary research articles and review articles.

 - Understand how protein structures can be determined via X-ray crystallography